 Let LoadUp Get Rid of Your Old Gas Grill

-As you can see, an old gas grill can be hard to get rid of.
-So, leaving it beside a dumpster or on the curb might be a tempting solution.
-However, most garbage services won’t pick up heavy, bulky items.
-Plus, you can expect to get a citation along with a heavy fine for not disposing of it properly.
+As you can see, figuring out how to dispose of an old grill is time-consuming.
+Leaving it by a dumpster or on the curb might be a tempting solution, but most garbage services won’t pick up bulky items and you can expect a citation with a heavy fine for not disposing of it properly.

 LoadUp also offers pickups nationwide as soon as the next day and can pick up your old gas grill from the curb so you don’t have to wait around for them to get rid of your old grill!